1928 Gonzaga Bulldogs football team

 The 1928 Gonzaga Bulldogs football team was an American football team that represented Gonzaga University during the 1928 college football season.
-In their fourth year under head coach Maurice J. "Clipper" Smith, the Bulldogs compiled a 6–2–1 record and outscored all opponents by a total of 121 to 41.
+In their fourth year under head coach Clipper Smith, the Bulldogs compiled a 6–2–1 record and outscored all opponents by a total of 121 to 41.

 In May 1929, Coach Smith left Gonzaga to become head coach at Santa Clara.
 In four years as head coach at Gonzaga, Smith compiled a 23–9–5 record.